What is JoJo’s Bizarre Adventure?

 • it is the only panel in the chapter that has no gutters at all and extends beyond the trim area of the page

-• it is the only panel that has a speech bubble with inverted colors, with its text in white and bubble in black
+• it is the only panel that has a speech bubble with inverted colors, its text in white and bubble in black

 • its background, void of details, is a mass of motion lines that lets us fully focus on the plastic pose taken by the two characters

 By standing out from the others, it indeed better highlights the key action it represents.
-But its dissimilarity has also a secondary effect.
+However, its dissimilarity has also a secondary effect.
 Since the panel and its elements have a few traits that we readers are not much used to, we require a bit more brainpower—and thus a bit more time—to fully process them.

 Moreover, the drawing, a pleasure for the eyes, is one of the rare moments in which, as readers, we have the chance to see The World projected in its entire majesty.